India

 • Transactional Net Margin Method.

 Rule 10AB of the Income Tax Rules, 1962 prescribes a sixth method, known as the “Other Method.”
-This can be any method that considers the price charged or paid, or would have, for the same or similar uncontrolled transaction with or between unrelated parties under similar conditions, considering all relevant facts.
+It can be any method that considers the price charged or paid or would have, for the same or similar uncontrolled unrelated party transaction under similar conditions, considering all relevant facts.

 Transfer Pricing Documentation